+Office of Public Counsel for Victims

-Office of Public Counsel for victims
+"1.
+The Registrar shall establish and develop an Office of Public Counsel for victims for the purpose of providing assistance as described in sub-regulation 4.

-- "1.
-The Registrar shall establish and develop an Office of Public Counsel for victims for the purpose of providing assistance as described in sub-regulation 4. - 2.
-The Office of Public Counsel for victims shall fall within the remit of the Registry solely for administrative purposes and otherwise shall function as a wholly independent office.
-Counsel and assistants within the Office shall act independently. - 3.
-The Office of Public Counsel for victims may include a counsel who meets the criteria set out in rule 22 and regulation 67.
-The Office shall include assistants as referred to in regulation 68. - 4.
-The Office of Public Counsel for victims shall provide support and assistance to the legal representative for victims and to victims, including, where appropriate: - (a) Legal research and advice; and - (b) Appearing before a Chamber in respect of specific issues".
+2. The Office of Public Counsel for victims shall fall within the remit of the Registry solely for administrative purposes, in accordance with article 43, paragraph 2, and it shall function in its substantive work as a wholly independent office.
+Counsel and assistants within the Office shall act independently.

+3. The Office of Public Counsel for victims shall include at least one counsel who has ten years' experience as described in regulation 67, sub-regulation 1, and who fulfils the requirements for inclusion in the list of counsel.
+The Office shall include assistants as referred to in regulation 68.

+4. The tasks of the Office of Public Counsel for victims shall include:

+(a) Providing general support and assistance to the legal representative of victims and to victims, including legal research and advice and, on the instruction or with the leave of the Chamber, advising on and assisting with the detailed factual circumstances of the case;

+(b) Appearing, on the instruction or with the leave of the Chamber, in respect of specific issues;

+(c) Advancing submissions, on the instruction or with the leave of the Chamber, in particular prior to the submission of victims' applications to participate in the proceedings, when applications pursuant to rule 89 are pending, or when a legal representative has not yet been appointed;

+(d) Acting when appointed under regulation 73 or regulation 80; and

+(e) Representing a victim or victims throughout the proceedings, on the instruction or with the leave of the Chamber, when this is in the interests of justice.

+5. The Office of Public Counsel for victims shall ensure that counsel with at least ten years' experience is appointed when the Office is required to act as a legal representative".